Using ultrasound imaging, we can test if your fallopian tubes are open.

 The fallopian tubes play a vital role in natural conception.
 They are the place where sperm and egg meet and where the embryo is nurtured for the first five days of its existence.
 We test them using the HyCoSy diagnostic test.

-This involves placing a thin catheter into the uterus.
-A small balloon on the tip is inflated to seal the uterus entrance.
+This procedure involves placing a thin catheter into the uterus.
+A small balloon on the tip is then inflated to seal the uterus entrance.
 Once in place, a small amount of effervescent fluid is injected into the uterus.

-By ultrasound imaging the fluid can be tracked in real time as it passes from the uterus and through the fallopian tubes.
+With the use of ultrasound imaging the fluid can be tracked in real time as it passes from the uterus and through the fallopian tubes.
 If the fluid is seen spilling from the end of each tube, tubal patency is confirmed.
 If this fails to happen, the tubes may be damaged.